 Following the 2010 General Election Hilary became Shadow Leader of the House of Commons before being appointed as Shadow Secretary of State for the Department of Communities and Local Government in October 2011.
 He was then appointed Shadow Foreign Secretary following the 2015 General Election and served in that position until June 2016.

-In October 2016 Hilary was elected as Chair of the newly formed Exiting the European Union Select Committee and is currently Chair of the Select Committee on the Future Relationship with the European Union.
+In October 2016 Hilary was elected as Chair of the newly formed Exiting the European Union Select Committee and was then Chair of the Select Committee on the Future Relationship with the European Union until January 2021.